quanser/Quanser_Interactive_Labs_Resources/docs/source/Objects/office_objects.rst

 the QLabs environment.
 Office objects can be spawned anywhere in the Open Worlds.

-See the :ref:`officeTutorial` to get a better understanding of using road signage in Quanser Interactive Labs.
+See the :ref:`officeTutorial` to get a better understanding of placing office objects in Quanser Interactive Labs.

 .. contents:: Table of Contents